rollerworks-graveyard/search-symfony-di/README.md

 Installation
 ------------

-To install this extension, add the `search-symfony-di` to your composer.json
+To install this extension, add the `rollerworks/search-symfony-di` to your composer.json

 ```bash
 $ php composer.phar require rollerworks/search-symfony-di